paulabarreto/drawBarChart/README.md

 * function drawBarChart(data, options, element)
   * Data - Values and Labels
   * Options - Bar Chart Size, Title, Title Size, Position of values inside bar, space between bars and labels for each colour.

 * function createBars(value, number)
   * With values and numbers the bars are created

 * function createBarColorWell(number)
   * Colour picker is created for each number on bar chart.

+* function createLabelColourWell(label)
+  * Colour picker is created for each label

+* function createTitleColorWell(title)
+  Colour picker is created for the title

 ##Feature list
 * Stacked bar chart